 This is a hearing at which the child and the child's parents and guardian are required to admit or deny the allegations of the petition.
-This hearing must be held within ten days after a detention hearing for a child who has been placed in pre-adjudication detention, or 20 days after the child is served with the petition or citation if he or she is not in detention.
+This hearing must be held within ten days after a detention hearing for a child who has been placed in pre-adjudication detention, or 20 days after filing the petition or citation if he or she is not in detention.
 If the allegations contained in the petition are admitted, the court will schedule a disposition hearing.
-If denied, the court will schedule an adjudicatory hearing within 60 to 90 days depending on the disposition involved.
+If denied, the court will schedule an adjudicatory hearing within 60 days.

 Minn.
 R. Juv.
 Prot.
 P. 34 and 39